Doing an MSc Thesis

 Dataset

-I don’t have an example of a MSc Thesis creating a dataset.
-But we did create a dataset as part of the REAFEL / mCardia project, which is published at DTU Data and documented i a paper [3], which to a large degree resembles what a MSc Thesis on a dataset would look like.
+I don’t have an example of an MSc Thesis creating a dataset.
+But we did create a dataset as part of the REAFEL / mCardia project, which is published at DTU Data and documented in a paper [3], which to a large degree resembles what an MSc Thesis on a dataset would look like.

 Supervision Meetings – the PPP Model

 As said above, I always run group-based supervision.
 This has a lot of benefits, not least that you are able to help each other.
-I expect all my students to be open-minded and helpfull towards each other.
-Some are good at solving technical problems, others are good at LaTex, and others are good in writing.
-So – please help each other out.
+I expect all my students to be open-minded and helpful towards each other.
+Some are good at solving technical problems, others are good at LaTex, and others are good at writing.
+Often you would also help each other in the different studies you are doing when evaluating your technology or application.

-In the meetings we use the PPP model, where each group/student present:
+In the meetings, we use the PPP model, where each group/student presents:

-• Progress – what have you done since the last meeting.
-You should prepare and show tangible artefacts that you have worked on.
+• Progress – what have you done since the last meeting?
+You should prepare and show tangible artifacts that you have worked on.
 This can be the project plan, a literature review, some UX design, a software architecture, code, a running demo, or even some hardware setup.

-As a “regular” (i.e., bachelor and master) student in Denmark, you are a legally independent entity.
-This means that whatever you do, is on your own risk and responsibility (since you are not employed at DTU).
-This entails two things:
+As a “regular” (i.e., BSc and MSc) student in Denmark, you are a legally independent entity.
+This means that whatever you do, is at your own risk and responsibility, and you make or sign your own contracts (since you are not employed at DTU).
+This entails three things (at least):

-(Note that this does not apply to PhD “students” since they are employed at DTU and hence not students as such, legally speaking in Denmark.)
+(Note that this does not apply to PhD “students” since they are employed at DTU and hence not students, legally speaking in Denmark.)

 Writing the Thesis